Devendra-Prajapat-Inventyv/Git-Training---Aman-Sir/README.md

 This final step confirms that the changes are now part of the main branch and ready for further development or release.

----

-## Summary

-The process of managing pull requests in GitHub typically involves:

-1. **Creating rules** for your repository to guide development.
-2. **Submitting pull requests** for changes to be reviewed.
-3. **Approving and merging** the pull request into the main branch after successful review.

-This ensures proper collaboration, code quality, and smooth integration of new changes into your project.